AlvaroGomezMartinez/ape-spec-olympics-project/Project Task List.md

 I started working on getting the individual sheets to push back to the main sheet.
 I need to work out a bug.
 I created a library to keep from having to copy and paste scripts into the six day sheets.
 This is what I need to troubleshoot.

+On 5/13/24, added a sidebar that sends the user to each individual day sheet database to assign the heats and lanes.

 **Pending tasks:**

 - [ ] See if it's possible to add a page break by campus